 As well as the compulsory and optional modules that make up your programme of study, you can choose something different to your main subject as a discovery module.

 Discovery Themes fair

-A Discovery Themes fair will be taking place on Thursday 4th May 2017 (11am - 2pm) in Parkinson Court, within the Parkinson Building, for returning undergraduate students.
+A Discovery Themes fair will be taking place on Wednesday 20 September 2017 (11am - 4pm) in Parkinson Court, within the Parkinson Building, for new and returning undergraduate students.
 This is a great opportunity to get information and advice on the discovery modules you are considering enrolling upon.